ihmeuw/vivarium_cluster_tools/docs/source/yaml_basics.rst

 A list is formed using a hyphen ``-`` in block format, with each entry appearing on a new line with the same indentation level.
 As with mappings, lists can be nested, and mappings and lists can be intermixed.
 Below is a configuration snippet that specifies a list of components to be used from the ``population`` module in Vivarium Public Health.
+The parent keys are interpreted as a python module import path:

 .. code-block:: yaml